What'sNEW Jul - Sep 2018

 Cross Species Transfer of Genes Has Driven Evolution, University of Adelaide (+Newswise), 06 Jul 2018; re:

 Horizontal transfer of BovB and L1 retrotransposons in eukaryotes by Atma M. Ivancevic et al., Genome Biology, 09 Jul 2018.
-This awareness has been slow to arrive, but the importance of horizontal gene transfer (HGT) in evolution is a longstanding prediction of cosmic ancestry.
+Awareness of horizontal gene transfer (HGT) has been slow to arrive, but its importance in evolution is a longstanding prediction of cosmic ancestry.

 Viruses and Other Gene Transfer Mechanisms has background and many supporting links.